-Our programme integrates design work with theoretical and written studies to examine, question and develop design and thinking in the context of interior, architectural and spatial design.
-Students undertake a number of core and elective courses throughout the programme, and are required to define their own practice within this field as a means of expressing ideas and opinions.
-The programme is full time and runs over three consecutive semesters from September to August.
+Our programme integrates design work with theoretical and written studies to question and develop interior, architectural and spatial design thinking.
+Students undertake a number of core and elective courses throughout the programme, and are required to re-define their own practice within this field as a means of expressing and exploring broader ideas and opinions.

-Each year we use a different site in Edinburgh as a focus for design projects, and as a test bed for thoughts and opinions.
-We combine this with briefs that address current industry issues.
-You will progress your work using a variety for research methods, design iteration and presentation of solutions through relevant techniques.
+Each year we use a different site in Edinburgh as a focus for design projects, and combine this site-based approach with briefs that address current global and design-industry issues.
+You will progress your work using a variety for research methods, design iteration and the presentation of solutions using relevant techniques.
 Your individual direction of development will be supported by self-reflection and by discussions with staff and peers.

 You’ll be encouraged and required to focus on the aspects of interior, architectural and spatial design that you find interesting or personally relevant, and take charge of the direction of your coursework in the context of the given site and briefs.
 Through your choice of electives you will also have the opportunity to work with students in other programmes throughout the University.
 You will be expected to develop your existing skills in drawing and presentation, both manually and digitally, to innovatively explore and present your responses to the various lenses through which you will examine interior, architectural and spatial design.